 For more details about each of the seven factors listed above, check out our blog post on the subject.
 Some of these factors, such as the Basic Form, Broad Form, Special Form, and coinsurance are complex, so we've created in-depth blog posts covering each.
 We also have a post on green construction upgrades and how they can affect property insurance rating.

 We hope this guide and the linked articles answered your questions about commercial property risk assessment, property inspections, and Loss Costs.
-If not, please contact our Product Solutions team.
+If not, please contact our Customer Service team.